Financing a New Ottawa Custom Home/Cottage or Major Renovation – Part 1

 Financing a New Ottawa Custom Home/Cottage or Major Renovation

 You are planning to build your own Ottawa custom home/cottage or do a major renovation.
 It’s an exciting opportunity and you’ve spent hours pouring over design magazines, watching design shows and searching for just the right finishes.
 Now it’s time to make the dream a reality and one of the first steps is to determine how you are going to finance the project.
 We spoke with two local mortgage experts, Pat Kavanagh, Mobile Mortgage Specialist at RBC Royal Bank and Debbie Davidson, Mobile Mortgage Advisor at CIBC, to gather some helpful information and tips.
 Over the next three weeks we will share some of the information you may want to consider when determining how to finance a custom home or cottage.
-Every situation is unique; so this article is meant as general information only.
+Every situation is unique; so this article is meant as general information only and mortgage rules may have changed since publication.
 For advice specific to you and your financial situation, please consult a qualified mortgage advisor.

 When you have the guidance of an experienced architectural designer behind you, building your own Ottawa custom home or cottage or doing a major renovation is an exciting process that will result in a space that truly fits your wants, needs and vision.
 Jim will propose a realistic budget, design a beautiful home and provide project management during the construction phase, giving you the opportunity to focus on the fun aspects of your new custom home and relieving your from managing all of the build details and challenges.
 From a financial standpoint, it does take substantial resources to finance your own home or cottage build.
 However, if you own your own home and have significant equity, little or no debt and a good, stable income, the home of your dreams may be within reach.